algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

 [TechTarget](https://www.techtarget.com/whatis/definition/timestamp)

 **Virtual processor** \
-Hardware elements are partitioned off into different virtual machines that can provide the same functionality as traditional physical computer workstations.
-Typically, the hypervisor, the program that hosts and manages virtual machines, uses the resources of a physical system and assign them to a specific Virtual Machine.
+Hardware elements are partitioned into different virtual machines that can provide the same functionality as traditional physical computer workstations.
+Typically, the hypervisor, the program that hosts and manages virtual machines, uses the resources of a physical system and assigns them to a specific Virtual Machine.
 [Technopedia](https://www.techopedia.com/definition/30859/vcpu#:~:text=A%20vCPU%20(virtual%20CPU)%20represents,known%20as%20a%20virtual%20processor.)

 **x64 Assembly** \